-When Dutch artist Thirza Schaap began to spend winters in Cape Town, she would walk her dog every morning at a nearby beach.
-As she took in her new surroundings, she watched the choppy, cold waves push debris from the ocean’s depths.
-The sands at her feet were scattered with plastic remnants, the shallow grave of consumer products such as bottles, bags, and straws.
-These fragments of once-functional wares were often, like sea glass, pleasingly rounded and faded over time, making them strangely delicate in shape and colour—beautiful shards of human consumption.
+When Schaap began to spend winters in Cape Town, she started walking her dog every morning at a nearby beach.
+She watched the choppy, cold waves push debris from the ocean’s depths, scattering the sands at her feet with plastic remnants, the shallow grave of consumer products such as bottles, bags, and straws.
+These fragments of once-functional wares were, like sea glass, pleasingly rounded and faded, making them strangely delicate in shape and colour—beautiful shards of human consumption.

 The earth’s floating “garbage patches” are growing in size and number, pulling debris into their orbit like giant oceanic planets.
 The largest to date is off the coast of Hawaii, and holds about 1.8 trillion pieces of plastic weighing close to 80,000 metric tons.
 Schaap thinks about Plastic Ocean as a way to raise consciousness of these facts, and offers the images as part of the growing global community working, in big and small ways, to address the plight of plastic waste.